GTPB/PPB17/day5/Hackathon/HINTS.md

 Hints for the whole project

-1. Write a `generate_peptide.py` script whose input is the nuclear_antigen.fasta file and output is a fasta file
+1. Write a `generate_peptide.py` script whose input is the `nuclear_antigen.fasta` file and output is a fasta file like this:
 ```
 >|125985|1
 MAENGDNEKMAALE